MicrosoftDocs/azure-devops-docs/docs/user-guide/project-admin-tutorial.md

 ---
 title: Get started as a project administrator
 titleSuffix:  Azure DevOps
-ms.custom: seodec18
 description: Learn how to structure a project, manage users, and more to support your software development teams in Azure DevOps. ms.subservice: azure-devops-new-user ms.author: chcomley
 author: chcomley
 ms.topic: overview
 monikerRange: '<= azure-devops'
 ms.date: 03/23/2023
 ---